learn2therm/PairProphet/docs/components.md

 Scripts that are executed to take data and create an experimental ML model.
 This document details each component stage of the whole pipeline at a high-level.

+Currently, this document will be rather sparse until we have a functional pipeline.

 For more detailed information, click [here](./component_docs.md)

 1. `c1.0_db_formatter.py`